hashicorp/vagrant/website/docs/source/v2/why-vagrant/index.html.md

 your custom scripts to recycle EC2 instances, stop juggling SSH prompts to various machines, and start using Vagrant to bring sanity to your life.

-If you're a **designer**, Vagrant will automatically setup everything required for that web app in order for you to focus on doing what you do best: design.
+If you're a **designer**, Vagrant will automatically set everything up that is required for that web app in order for you to focus on doing what you do best: design.
 Once a developer configures Vagrant, you don't need to worry about how to get that app running ever again.
 No more bothering other developers